- Make/Cancel an Appointment

 Kimberly Abels, Ph.D., currently directs the Writing Center.
 She is responsible for the Center’s long-range planning, programming, outreach, and collaborations.
 Vicki Behrens, Ph.D., is the assistant director.
 She offers professional guidance and training to the graduate students who coach at the Writing Center.
-Gigi Taylor, Ph.D., is one of the Writing Center’s ESL specialists; she helps writing coaches, faculty, and staff provide effective writing support for ESL students.
-Percival Guevarra, M.A., and Becky Butler, Ph.D., the Writing Center’s other ESL specialists, conduct workshops on English language and American culture for UNC’s international students and scholars.
+Gigi Taylor, Ph.D., and Becky Butler, Ph.D., are the Writing Center’s ESL specialists.
+They help writing coaches, faculty, and staff provide effective writing support for ESL students.
+They also provide instruction about academic communication, English language, and American culture for UNC’s international students and scholars.

 Many of the Writing Center’s writing coaches are graduate students from a wide variety of disciplines.
 They have been chosen as staff members based on their superior teaching skills and have undergone more than 60 hours of training in the teaching of writing.

-In the fall of 2011, our first group of undergraduate tutors have joined the Writing Center team.
+In the fall of 2011, our first group of undergraduate tutors joined the Writing Center team.
 These tutors took a three credit hour class, English 402, to prepare them to work with their peers.

 Since each writing coach has an individual approach, we suggest trying out several coaches in order to find the style that works best for you.
 You can learn a little more about some of our writing coaches by reading their responses to the question “What is writing like for you?”